Skip to main content

 For paths, use pathFromProviderState.

 For example, assume that an API call is made to get the details of a user by ID.
-A provider state can be defined that specifies that the user must be exist, but the ID will be created when the user is created.
+A provider state can be defined that specifies that the user must exist, but the ID will be created when the user is created.
 So we can then define an expression for the path where the ID will be replaced with the value returned from the provider state callback.

 .pathFromProviderState("/api/users/${id}", "/api/users/100")